019shrutii/Car-rental-and-reservation-system/README.md

 # Car-rental-and-reservation-system
-website of car rental and services by using HTML,CSS,JS
+Project on Car rental and reservation system using:- HTML,CSS,JS